Utrecht tram shooting

-On the morning of 18 March 2019, three people were killed and seven others were injured in a mass shooting on a tram in Utrecht, Netherlands.
+On the morning of 18 March 2019, four people were killed and six others were injured in a mass shooting on a tram in Utrecht, Netherlands.
 One of the injured died of his injuries ten days later.
-Gökmen Tanis, a 37-year-old Turkish man, was arrested later that day following a major security operation and manhunt.
+Gökmen Tanis, a 37-year-old Dutch citizen (before being stripped of citizenship in 2022), originally from Turkey, was arrested later that day following a major security operation and manhunt.
 He was later convicted of murder with terrorist intent and sentenced to life in prison.
-The shooting was classified as an act of Islamic extremism.
+The shooting was considered an act of Islamic extremism.